laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 ## The project structure

-To begin, lets imagine a repository with the following structure:
+To begin, let's imagine a repository with the following structure:

 ```shell
 $ tree -a myproject